njordhov/cococare/README.md

   and "http://www.predictablywell.com/media/Predictably_Well_4Cvector_LogoOnly.png" as URL (upload and suggest something else)
 - Save the changes and Make a copy of the access token on the resulting page

-Execute in terminal to set a CISCOSPARKTOKEN environment var for the token on heroku:
+Execute in terminal to set a CISCOSPARK_ACCESS_TOKEN environment var for the token on heroku:

-    heroku config:set CISCOSPARKTOKEN=xxxx
+    heroku config:set CISCOSPARK_ACCESS_TOKEN=xxxx

-[should be CISCOSPARK_ACCESS_TOKEN instead???]

 In the project directory execute in terminal: